 All middle and senior high school teachers shall teach no more than five (5) clock hours of pupil contact.
-(See Letter of Understanding in Appendix F7).
+(See Letter of Understanding in Appendix F4).

 All senior high school teachers shall have one (1) class hour designated as their planning period.
-All middle school teachers shall have two hundred fifty (250) minutes per week for individual planning time and teachers teaming shall have an additional weekly minimum of one hundred fifty (150) minutes for team member planning.
-Teachers of special subjects are not defined to be members of a team for purposes of additional planning time.
+All middle school teachers shall have not less than two hundred fifty (250) minutes per week for individual planning time.